mushlihun/tokonline/README.md

 # Shopping App
   This is an Open Sourced full stack E-Commerce App.
 I started this Project out of cusiosity and absoulutely no vision but now it have eveolve to full size Shopping App.
 This repos hold basic E-commerce App POC which I had created 2 years back.
 You can download emo App to see what it looks like now.
 I also have PWA web App for the this project.
-If you are interested feel free to Ping me.
+If you are interested feel free to mushlihun(+6281250230240)

  # Try the Demo on PlayStore